Muller-bit/Oracle_Concept/README.md

 Major lending and trading platforms use Chainlink to get accurate price information for cryptocurrencies and other assets.
 Example: When you take out a crypto loan on Aave or trade on Uniswap, Chainlink price feeds help determine fair values and prevent exploitation.

+GAMING

+Verifiable Randomness: Chainlink provides unpredictable, tamper-proof random numbers for fair gameplay and NFT distribution.
+Example: When a game needs to randomly select a winner or distribute random traits to NFT characters, Chainlink ensures no one can manipulate the outcome.

+The LINK Token:
+Fueling the Network
+The LINK token is Chainlink's cryptocurrency that serves several important functions:

+PAYMENT

+Payment: Chainlink node operators receive LINK tokens as payment for providing data services.
+Security Deposit: Nodes often need to stake LINK tokens as collateral, giving them skin in the game to be honest.